Edward Martyn: The Irish Literary Theatre

 Martyn was reportedly pivotal in introducing William Butler Yeats and Lady Gregory to each other in 1896.
 The three founded the Irish Literary Theatre, for whom Martyn wrote his best and most popular plays The Heather Field and A Tale of a Town.
 He covered the costs of the company's first three seasons, which proved crucial to establishing the company and the future of the Abbey Theatre.
 He later parted ways with Yeats and Gregory, something he later regretted, but remained on warm terms with Lady Gregory till the end of his life.

 George Moore

 Martyn was a cousin and friend to George Moore (1852–1933).
-The two, both lifelong bachelors, made frequent trips all over Europe, where Moore influenced Martyn's views on modern art, which resulted in the latter purchasing several works by Degas, Monet, Corot and Utamaro (all later donated to the National Gallery of Ireland).
+The two, both lifelong bachelors, made frequent trips all over Europe.
+Moore influenced Martyn's views on modern art, which resulted in the latter purchasing several works by Degas, Monet, Corot and Utamaro (all later donated to the National Gallery of Ireland).
 The two attended performances at Bayreuth, as Martyn was a devotee of Wagner.

-Their relationship was often antagonistic.
-The Moores were old literary family, Anglo-Irish (and Protestant until the generation preceding George Moore's birth), from the west of Ireland, and with Whiggish tendencies.